 Our consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 Currently, we conduct business through one operating segment.
 The consolidated financial statements have been prepared assuming that we will continue as a going concern.
 See Note 1 in the accompanying consolidated financial statements for further details.

 Results of Operations

-The following discussion presents an analysis of our results of operations for the years ended December 31, 2022 and 2021 (in thousands):
+The following discussion presents an analysis of our results of operations for the nine months ended September 30, 2022 and 2021 and for the years ended December 31, 2021 and 2020 (in thousands):